-JAMAICA PLAIN, Mass. – In an attempt to tactfully ask to borrow a fellow drummer’s kit, silver-tongued punk Victor Gross allegedly resorted to complimenting a band he genuinely hated in hopes it would help his chances in procuring the drum set he desperately needed.
+JAMAICA PLAIN, Mass. – Silver-tongued punk Victor Gross resorted to complimenting a band he genuinely hated in hopes it would help his chances in procuring the drum set he desperately needed to borrow, witnesses confirmed.

 “You guys were super tight.
-I was mad into it, bro,” said Gross multiple times before casually asking to borrow the gear.
+I was mad into it, bro,” Gross reportedly said multiple times before casually asking to borrow the gear of Sean Fitzpatrick of opening band Beat It.
 “Do you mind if I play around on those bad boys for our set?
 I don’t know if I can rip as hard as you, but I will try.”

-In a textbook display of manipulation, Gross even referred to Fitzpatrick, a complete stranger, as “brother” numerous times throughout their exchange until Fitzpatrick reluctantly agreed, stating, “Sure, man, go for it,” despite later admitting he felt uncomfortable with Gross’s presence the entire night.
+In a textbook display of manipulation, Gross even referred to Fitzpatrick, a complete stranger, as “brother” numerous times throughout their exchange until Fitzpatrick reluctantly agreed to the exchange.

 “Dude!
 What an idiot.
 His band sounded like they were all playing different songs at once.
 I can’t believe he actually fell for the old ‘your band ripped’ routine,” said Gross of his act of blatant avarice.
 “I left my kit in my basement.
 It’s only four miles away, but it takes, like, eight minutes to break [my kit] down.
 I don’t have time for that sort of bullshit.”

 Fitzpatrick reportedly looked on in horror as Gross completely mistreated and damaged the borrowed gear over the span of his band’s 24-minute set.

 “After every song, he would get up and kick the toms over and scream about Lord-knows-what.
 He picked up a cymbal stand and threw it like a javelin straight into the wall for no apparent reason,” said Fitzpatrick, examining his brutalized kit.